≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 Apple-peel intestinal atresia, also known as type IIIb or Christmas tree intestinal atresia, is a rare form of small bowel atresia in which the duodenum or proximal jejunum ends in a blind pouch and the distal small bowel wraps around its vascular supply in a spiral resembling an apple peel.
 Oft...

-The arterial switch procedure (or Jatene switch) is an intervention designed to correct D-transposition of the great arteries at the level of the aorta and main pulmonary artery.
+The arterial switch procedure, also known as the Jatene switch procedure, is an intervention designed to correct D-transposition of the great arteries (D-TGA) at the level of the aorta and main pulmonary artery.
+It is generally preferred over atrial switch procedures for simple D-TGA due to impr...

 Asplenia refers to absence of the spleen thereby leading to deficient splenic function.